dncrews/angular-elastic-builder/README.md

 ## Local Development
 To work on this module locally, you will need to clone it and run `gulp watch`.
 This will ensure that your changes get compiled properly.
+You will also need to make sure you run `gulp` to build the "dist" files before commit.

 [npm-image]: https://img.shields.io/npm/v/angular-elastic-builder.svg